ac3charland/fabric-custom-patterns/README.md

 ```

 This will configure git to use the hooks included in this repository.
 Once set up, any commit to the `main` branch will automatically copy all pattern folders to your local Fabric patterns directory.

-## TODO
-- Add a sample pattern directory that does not get copied